mjpclab/go-http-file-server/README.md

     If request host name does not match any virtual host, server will try to use first virtual host that has no hostname, otherwise use the first virtual host.

-    If hostname option starts with ".",
-    treat it as a suffix,
-    to match all levels of sub domains, e.g. ".example.com".

-    If hostname option ends with ".",
-    treat it as a prefix,
-    to match all levels of suffix domains.
 ```